 Sarah Whitley, MD, PhD joined the faculty of the Department of Dermatology in 2017, after completing a Research Track Dermatology Residency at the University of Pittsburgh.
 Dr. Whitley completed her undergraduate degree in microbiology at the University of Michigan; she simultaneously earned her medical degree and PhD in immunology at the University of Alabama at Birmingham, where her graduate work investigated the mechanisms that control the development and function of the Th17 effector CD4 lineage.

 Dr. Whitley practices general dermatology, including treatment of diseases such as eczema, psoriasis, and autoimmune, infectious, and immunobullous conditions.
-She has special interest in T helper 17 cell-driven inflammatory skin diseases including psoriasis and cutaneous fungal infections.
+She has a special interest in the T helper 17 cell-driven inflammatory skin diseases hidradenitis suppurativa and psoriasis.

 - American Academy of Dermatology